CloudCannon/Academy/_posts/2017-02-07-introduction-to-data-files.md

 ![No author](/images/tutorials/data-files/no-author.png){: .screenshot}

 We can use data files to store this author metadata.
-We'll create `authors.json` which has a JSON object where the keys are the author's short name and values are the author's full name, image path and twitter handle.
+We'll create `authors.json` which has a JSON object where the keys are the author's short name and values are the author's full name, image path and twitter handle:

 {% raw %}
 ~~~javascript